-As a business owner, if you have a merchant account for processing credit card transactions, you are contractually obligated to safeguard your customers’ credit card information.
+If you have a merchant account for processing credit card transactions, you are contractually obligated to protect your customers’ credit card information.

-When you use a third-party software (like PaySimple) to process payments, the product should safeguard all of customers’ credit card information.
+When you use a third-party software (like PaySimple) to process payments, the product should protect all of customers’ credit card information.

 2. Use only approved equipment and software

 Whether you use a terminal for Point of Sale transactions or a swiper attached to a computer or mobile phone running payment processing software, you need to be certain that all of your hardware and software is PCI Compliant.
 Unfortunately, not all equipment that’s available for sale is okay to use.
 There are many applications and card readers that have security holes and vulnerabilities that make them less than ideal.

 Ask about EMV credit card readers.
 EMV card readers help prevent fraud and have been much more trusted than the old magnetic swipe technology.

 Reputable hardware and software vendors undergo rigorous testing to ensure the integrity of their products.
 To protect your customers and your business, be sure to use only tested and approved solutions.
 You can find lists of approved providers on the PCI DSS website, which are searchable by company name or product name:

 3. Use only approved service providers